devendranaga/linux-systems-programming-with-c/Inotify.md

 int inotify_rm_watch(int fd, uint32_t mask);
 ```

+Include `sys/inotify.h` to use the above API.

 The `inotify_init` creates a file descriptor that can be used to receive the file or directory events.
 The file descriptor can also be monitored via the `select` calls.

-The `inotify_add_watch` adds a new watch entry to the list of monitored files or directories.
+The `inotify_add_watch` adds a new watch entry or modifies an existing watch entry to the list of monitored files or directories.
 The `fd` is the file descriptor returned from the `inotify_init`.
 The `path` is either a file or a directory.

 The `inotify_rm_watch` removes the inotify watch that was previously added with the `inotify_add_watch`.

 The returned fd is monitored via the `select`, `poll`, `epoll` system calls.
-The `read` call is then called upon a return from the select, poll or epoll.
+The `read` call is then called upon a return from the `select`, `poll` or `epoll` to read the events.

-The mask argument has the following types.
+The mask argument in the `inotify_add_watch` has the following types.

 | mask | description |
 | :--- | :--- |